ENCODE-DCC/rna-seq-pipeline/docs/howto.md

   $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=Local cromwell-34.jar run per_task_wdl/build_genome_index.wdl -i input_json_templates/per_task_inputs/build_index_STAR.json -o workflow_opts/docker.json
 ```

-4. Find output in `cromwell-executions/build_genome_index/[RUNHASH]`
+4. Find the output in `cromwell-executions/build_genome_index/[RUNHASH]`

-## Build RSEM Index
+## Build the RSEM Index

 The goal is to build on the [previous step](howto.md#merge-annotation) and build a RSEM index, restricted to chromosome 19, using a local machine with Docker.

 1. Make sure you have run the [previous step](howto.md#merge-annotation) and have located the output (`merged_annotation.gtf.gz`) of that step.

 2. Find the input file `build_index_RSEM.json` in `input_json_templates/per_task_inputs`.
 The file looks like this: